 A judge should grant a properly drafted and filed request for voluntary dismissal.
 A judge will also grant the dismissal “without prejudice,” which means you are free to file again for later if everything doesn’t work out, subject to certain limitations.

 Once your case is dismissed, you have no valid pending action.
 If a judge had set in place temporary orders for child support or post-separation support when you filed, those should end as well.

 You should talk with your attorney if you have concerns, especially financial ones.
 It isn’t unusual for a person to back out of a divorce but then still not want to live with their spouse.

 In that situation, you’ll need to find ways to support yourself and your children.
 For this reason, you need a game plan in place so you can provide for yourself and your family.

 Before requesting dismissal, identify your reasons for requesting one.
 Some of the more common reasons include:

 - Fear of losing property or certain benefits if divorced

 - Timing issues (you might be in a better place to divorce later)

 In some situations, it might be better to soldier through and get divorced.
 Discuss your circumstances with an attorney.

-Speaks Law Firm is here for the Wilmington community.
+Speaks Family Law is here for the Wilmington community.
 We have years of experience in the state’s family courts, and we can walk you through divorce or dismissal.
-To schedule a consultation, please contact us today.
+To schedule a consultation, please call 910-408-7253.